AppleJax2/wordpress-mcp/README.md

 # WordPress MCP Server

-A specialized Model Context Protocol (MCP) server for WordPress browser automation.
-This project provides tools for AI agents to create, manage, and customize WordPress websites with a focus on the Divi theme builder.
+A specialized remotely hosted Model Context Protocol (MCP) server for WordPress browser automation.
+This service provides tools for AI agents to create, manage, and customize WordPress websites with a focus on the Divi theme builder.

+## What is WordPress MCP Server?

+WordPress MCP Server is a cloud-based service that enables AI assistants to perform WordPress tasks through browser automation.
+It implements the Model Context Protocol (MCP) to allow tools like Claude and Cursor to directly interact with WordPress sites on your behalf.

+Key benefits:
+- No installation or deployment required
+- Secure connection to your WordPress site
+- Powerful automation capabilities through AI agents
+- Seamless integration with Claude Desktop and Cursor IDE

 ## Features